freeminer/freeminer/doc/lua_api.md

         * `0=<value>` sets image for image index 0
         * `1=<value>` sets image for image index 1
         * `2=<value>` sets image for image index 2
-        * and so on; defined indices need not be contiguous empty or non-numeric cells are treated as `0`.
+        * and so on; defined indices need not be contiguous. empty or non-numeric cells are treated as `0`.
     * `color` column options:
         * `span=<value>`: number of following columns to affect